jeffqchen/SNES2VGA/N64D2VGA/README.md

 ## Introduction

-This dongle takes the RGBS signal from the AV Multi output on a Nintendo 64 consoles and adapts them into HD15 (VGA), so you can use the commonly available VGA cable for transmitting RGBs video and stereo audio.
+This dongle takes the RGBS signal from the AV Multi output on a Nintendo 64 console and adapts it into HD15 (VGA), so you can use the commonly available VGA cable for transmitting RGBs video and stereo audio.

 This is designed to work with the [N64Digital mini HDMI to Full HDMI Dongle](https://github.com/jeffqchen/N64Digital-Mini-To-Full-HDMI-Adapter).
 You could achieve analogue & digital dual output with full sized plugs without interference.